SamiPerttu/FsMap3/docs/UserGuide.md

   * **Big View**: There is one big view.
 The mutate tool is not available in this mode.

   * **Quad View**: There is a 2-by-2 grid of small views.
 Each view can be edited independently.

+  * **Nono View**: There is a 3-by-3 grid of small views.
+Each view can be edited independently.

-The main attraction of this mode is *interactive evolution*: With the mutate tool, choose your favorite texture.
-The other 3 are then created as its variations.
-If one of them looks nicer than the original, choose it.
+ The main attraction of quad and nono modes is *interactive evolution*: With the mutate tool, select your favorite texture and click on it.
+The other views are then created as its variations.
+If one of them looks nicer than the original, select it for the next round.

-  * **Mosaic View**: The mosaic view is **experimental**.
-Its goal is to convey information about a large number of parameter settings at once.
-There is a 4-by-4 grid of small views.
-The views are independently editable but they are also *offset* from each other so that if the textures are identical, they form one big picture.
-The mutate tool works differently in this mode: besides making a few categorical changes, it attempts to mutate continuous parameters in *gradients* running from the top left to the bottom right view.

 * **Tools** are for working with texture views.
 Inside views the left mouse button operates tools, while the right mouse button opens a context menu.